About Ken Redhawk Noland, Indianapolis-Area Native American Style Flutist

 It was also a great honor for Ken to be selected as a finalist for the Native American Style Flute Awards, Best Song Solo Flute.

-Giving back to the community is a very important mission to Ken.
-He aims for his music to be shared with those that need uplifting during difficult times.
-He was a critical component in bringing music to a cancer center in Indiana.
-He introduces young students to the Native American Style flute in schools throughout Indiana.
+Giving back to the community is an especially important mission to Ken.
+He aims for his music to be shared with those that need uplifting during challenging times.
+He was a critical component in bringing music to a cancer center in Indiana, as well as introduces young students to the Native American Style flute in schools throughout Indiana.

 Ken also plays his music for local recovery programs, using music and motivational talk to help addicts in their recovery process and to aid them to remain sober long term.